Date February 2020

-- Standalone retailers Ulta and Sephora continue to dominate the retail cosmetics industry with a combined 37% market share
+- Standalone retailers Ulta and Sephora continue to dominate the retail cosmetics industry with over 44% combined market share in 2019

 Approximate net recovery on cost

 Working toward a sustainable future: The clean beauty movement, which focuses on sustainability and environmentally friendly practices in the cosmetics industry, continues to grow.
 Online statistics portal, Statista, projects that the market, worth $11 billion 2016, will reach $22 billion by 2024.
 Conscious consumption is the goal, as beauty giants strive to offer vegan, organic, and ethical products and packaging.

 In 2019, L’Oréal publically committed to using 100 percent eco-friendly packaging by 2025 and has become as a member of the paper bottle community, which focuses on developing sustainable alternatives to plastic packaging.
 Lush Cosmetics has become a trailblazer in the zero packaging movement; 35 percent of its products are sold “naked” with no packaging.